desech/desech-studio/README.md

 sudo dnf update --refresh && sudo dnf upgrade --refresh && sudo dnf autoremove
 ```

 - open Desech Studio without logging in and see if it updated
 - power off the vm

-Manjaro

-- open add/remove software to update
-- open Desech Studio without logging in and see if it updated
-- power off the vm